-In addition to our \$10.0 million line of credit facility and term loan on which we may borrow up to \$5.0 million, which became available in March 2011, we have a long-term lease on our corporate campus that is accounted for as a long-term financing obligation.
+In addition to our \$10.0 million line of credit facility and term loan on which we may borrow up to \$5.0 million, we have a long-term lease on our corporate campus that is accounted for as a long-term financing obligation.

-The following discussion is a description of the primary factors affecting our cash flows and their effects upon our liquidity and capital resources during the two quarters ended February 26, 2011.
+The following discussion is a description of the primary factors affecting our cash flows and their effects upon our liquidity and capital resources during the three quarters ended May 28, 2011.